 - a.
 Cases applicable.
-These procedures apply to all civil and criminal cases assigned to Judge Julie K. Hampton except for the following categories of cases: - Prisoner civil rights; - Habeas corpus; - Administrative agency appeals; - Miscellaneous government cases, such as subpoena enforcement, forfeiture, and the like; and - Miscellaneous matters, such as motions to quash. - b.
+These procedures apply to all civil and criminal cases assigned to Judge Drew B. Tipton except for the following categories of cases: - Prisoner civil rights; - Habeas corpus; - Administrative agency appeals; and - Miscellaneous government cases, such as subpoena enforcement, forfeiture, and the like. - b.
 Strict compliance.
 The Court requires strict compliance with these procedures.
-Use them together with the Local Rules and the Federal Rules of Civil and Criminal Procedure, with preference to these procedures on any inconsistency.

-Failure to follow these procedures and applicable rules may subject counsel and client or pro se parties to appropriate sanction or dismissal.
+Use them together with the Local Rules and the Federal Rules of Civil and Criminal Procedure, with preference to these procedures on any inconsistency. - Failure to follow these procedures and applicable rules may subject counsel and client or pro se parties to appropriate sanction or dismissal. - c.

-- c.
 Forms.
 Visit the Court's website and review the available forms.
 Use these forms when applicable. - d.
 Additional information.
 Additional information, forms, and the Local Rules are available on the website of the Southern District of Texas. - e.
 Service.
 Plaintiff must formally serve these procedures with the summons and complaint and file proof of service. - f.
 Additional requirements in removed cases.
-Review Form 1 from Judge Hampton's Home Page to see the information required in removed cases.

-The removing party must make certificate of service and provide the additional information within ten days of removal.
+Review Form 1 from Judge Tipton's Home Page to see the information required in removed cases. - The removing party must file the certificate of service and provide the additional information within ten days of removal.
 The Court may summarily remand for failure of compliance.